glenpike/npm-g_nosudo/README.md

 ./npm-g-nosudo.sh

-It will give you the option to fix your .bashrc file automatically to use the settings from [Sindre Sorhus' Guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo-linux.md)
+It will give you the option to fix your .bashrc .zshrc file(s) automatically to use the settings from [Sindre Sorhus' Guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo-linux.md)

 If you say "n", it will print the variables you need to enable you to fix manually.

-If you say "y", you will need to run 'source ~/.bashrc' for your current environment vars to be updated.
+If you say "y", you will need to source your corresponding file for your current environment vars to be updated.

 ## License